Small Change, Changing Lives

 All Operation Round Up donations are placed in trust and administered by an independent board of trustees operating on behalf of the SIREC Community Trust, Inc. The seven-member board of trustees serves on a voluntary basis and geographically covers the Southern Indiana Power service territory.

 We accept new applications two times a year.
 Once in early January to mid-February and in early August to mid-September.

 Please click on the appropriate link below and print the application (PDFs will be available closer to the application date).

 - ORU Guidelines (PDF)

-- Scholarship Application (PDF); If you’ve already received a scholarship you will not be eligible.
+- Scholarship Application (PDF) and Scholarship Guidelines (PDF) If you’ve already received a scholarship you will not be eligible.

 Applications will be accepted starting January 1 – February 15, 2023.